 It might not seem like it’s the time of year for lasagna, but since this recipe uses thinly sliced sweet potato in place of pasta noodles, it’s quite light and delicious tasting.
 I developed this recipe after coming up with the bright idea to use Seed to Sausage caramelized onion and pepper sausages in place of meatballs or ground beef.
 What a great idea.
 Seed to Sausage is a local artisanal sausage and cured meat producer in the Sharbot Lake area and a real “going concern”.
-I feel pretty lucky to have great access to their products — you can probably find their products near you…click on this link to find out.
+I feel pretty lucky to have local access to their products — you can probably find their products near you…ask Mr. Google to find out.

 Anyhoo…like any fine piece of work, it does take time and involves a little technique – and the results are totally worth it.
 So.
 If you’re in the mood, gather your ingredients, prep your layers and whip this up.
 Even the lasagna haters in my house were begging for more.
-I said, “no!” –more for me the next day.
 The added ‘gluten free’ bonus makes this a perfect dinner party main course if you have a gluten free guest – trust me, everyone will be happy.
 A crisp salad with a homemade vinaigrette and a simple, fresh dessert completes the picture.
 ‘Tis the season for fresh and seasonal ingredients!
 Yay!

 *feel free to modify and personalize this recipe according to what you have on hand*

 4 sausages (I use Seed to Sausage- carmelized onion and pepper flavour) (about a pound)

 1 large sweet potato, peeled and thinly sliced on a mandoline

 3 cups tomato sauce (use your favourite sauce)

 2 large eggs (preferably organic)